pentamassiv/keyboard/README.md

 ```
 There should not have been any errors, just some warnings, which you can ignore.
 Within the next few days I will package it at least for Arch so that it can easily be installed.
 You can try Fingerboard by replace the squeekboard binary (/usr/bin/squeekboard) with a dummy one so squeekboard is not started.
-This will prevent squeekboard from comflicting with Fingerboard.
+This will prevent squeekboard from conflicting with Fingerboard.
 A simple hello world binary is enough but it needs to be executable.
 Then you can launch Fingerboard via SSH and if you are done testing it you can put the squeekboard binary back.

 When Fingerboard is launched, it looks for subfolders for a stylesheet, user defined layouts and custom icons in the folder
 ```bash